High energy bill blues? Check in on your energy spend

-Finding the right energy plan for your home can save you money on your energy bill, yet many Australians don’t take the time to compare and switch providers.
+Finding a great energy plan for your home can save you money on your energy bill, yet many Australians don’t take the time to compare and switch providers.

 How much could you save?
-Well, in September 2021, our researchers found that on average, households could save $196 per year for residential electricity and $149 per year for residential gas by comparing providers^.
+Well, our researchers found that on average, households could save $464 per year for residential electricity and $204 per year for residential gas^ by comparing providers.